IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 * Rotation: `transform: rotate(ndeg);`
 * Opacity: `opacity: 0...1;`

-More Information about why these are performant see [this blog post.](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/)
+For more information about why these properties are performant see [this blog post.](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/)

-General list of the other properties you can animate:
+General list of animatable properties:
 - `background-color`
 - `border-width`
 - `clip`